The growth of massive stars via stellar collisions in ensemble star clusters: Introduction

 There are some mechanisms to enhance the growth rate of the very massive stars, but the most important factor is the moment of core collapse, $t_{\rm cc}$.
 This short but high density phase is necessary for the cluster to become collisionally dominated, which is critical for the collision rate of stars in the cluster.
 Earlier collapse times assist an efficient mass accumulation because stars can start multiple collisions before the cluster starts to lose massive stars via stellar evolution.

-The core-collapse time is determined by the relaxation time of the cluster if the cluster is initially virialized, and it is roughly 20\% of the half-mass relaxation time, $t_{\rm rh}$, with a Salpeter-type power-low mass function \citep{2002ApJ...576..899P,2003gmbp.book.....H}.
-For most massive clusters, therefore, it is difficult to reach core collapse before the end of main-sequence lifetime of the most massive stars, which is $\sim 3$ Myr for $> 40M_{\odot}$.
-One way to achieve an early core collapse is kinematically cool initial conditions.
-A sub-virial cluster can reach core collapse faster than initially virialized clusters \citep{2009ApJ...700L..99A}, and that enables an efficient mass-growth via multiple collisions of stars.
+The core-collapse time is determined by the relaxation time of the virialized star cluster, which with a Salpeter-type mass function is about 20\% of the half-mass relaxation time, $t_{\rm rh}$ \citep{2002ApJ...576..899P,2003gmbp.book.....H}.
+Massive clusters are unlikely to reach core collapse before the end of main-sequence lifetime of their most massive stars, which for $> 40M_{\odot}$ is $\sim 3$ Myr.
+These clusters can still reach core collapse before the most massive stars leave the main-sequence if they are born kinematically relatively cold.
+A sub-virial cluster evolves faster dynamically than a cluster that is born in vitial equilibrium; mass segregation in sub-virial clusters also proceeds on a shorter time scale \citep{2009ApJ...700L..99A}.
+Mass segregation as well as core collapse proceed on the same --dynamical-- timescale, and for sub-virial clusters also the increase of the core density proceeds on a shorter time scale than for virialized clusters.
+The accelerated dynamical evolution of sub-virial clusters enables an efficient mass-growth via multiple collisions of stars.